sct-pipeline/inspired/README.md

 ### Disc labeling

 In the QC report, in the search box, enter "label_vert".
-This will displays only processes related to `sct_label_vertebrae`.
+This will only list processes related to `sct_label_vertebrae`.

-If you spot an issue with a subject, run the following command:
+If you spot an issue with a subject (e.g., mismatch of vertebral labeling), run the following command:
 ~~~
 sct_label_utils -i <PATH_OUTPUT>/data_processed/<SUBJECT>bl/cord/processing_sct/t2_sag_RPI_r.nii.gz -create-viewer 3,7 -m "Click at the posterior tip of intervertebral discs C2/C3 and C6/C7." -o <PATH_DATA>/<SUBJECT>bl/cord/t2_sag_RPI_r_labels-manual.nii.gz
 ~~~

+Run the command above for every subject where you spot a problem.

-The command above will create the manual labels directly in the source dataset indicated by path `<PATH_DATA>`, so you don't need to further copy the created label.
+> ℹ️ &nbsp; The command above will create the manual labels directly in the source dataset indicated by path `<PATH_DATA>`, so you don't need to further copy the created label.

 ### Cord segmentation

+In the QC report, in the search box, enter "deepseg_sc".
+This will only list processes related to `sct_deepseg_sc`.

+Then, only look for files named `t2_tra.nii.gz` and `pd_medic.nii.gz`.
+These are the one you need to correct.

+If you spot an issue with a subject (e.g., segmentation leaking, or missing a few pixels), open the problematic image file with an image editor (e.g., FSLeyes, ITKsnap).
+Then, overlay the generated segmentation on top of the image.
+The segmentation file is either named `t2_tra_seg.nii.gz` or `pd_medic_seg.nii.gz`.
+Manually fix the segmentation, then save it with the suffix "-manual", e.g. `t2_tra_seg-manual.nii.gz`.

+> ⚠️ &nbsp; All manual corrections _must_ be saved within the original dataset <PATH_DATA>, so they can be used when re-running the pipeline.

+### Gray matter segmentation

+In the QC report, in the search box, enter "deepseg_gm".
+This will only list processes related to `sct_deepseg_gm`.

+If you spot an issue with a subject (e.g., segmentation leaking, or missing a few pixels), open the problematic image file with an image editor (e.g., FSLeyes, ITKsnap).
+Then, overlay the generated segmentation on top of the image.
+The segmentation file is named `pd_medic_gmseg.nii.gz`.
+Manually fix the segmentation, then save it with the suffix "-manual", e.g. `pd_medic_gmseg-manual.nii.gz`.

-> ⚠️ All manual corrections need to be copied in the original dataset, so they can be used when re-running the pipeline.
+> ⚠️ &nbsp; All manual corrections _must_ be saved within the original dataset <PATH_DATA>, so they can be used when re-running the pipeline.

- open the file `t2_sag.nii.gz` with an image editor (e.g., FSLeyes, ITKsnap)

 ## License